Skip to main content

 Outcomes

 The Resolution Program offers access to a process which allows for meaningful communication and resolution of concerns to produce a fair and just conclusion.
 It offers a collaborative approach to addressing the individuals concerns.
+The table below includes the following terms:

-• Substantiated: There is evidence to support and prove the truth of the allegation.
+Substantiated There is evidence to support and prove the truth of the allegation.

-• Unsubstantiated: The accusation, or the defense of the accused, is not supported or proven by the evidence available.
+Unsubstantiated The accusation, or the defense of the accused, is not supported or proven by the evidence available.

-• Unfounded: Irrefutable evidence that the allegation is not based on fact (e.g. video, telephonic recording, photos, etc.).
+Unfounded Irrefutable evidence that the allegation is not based on fact (e.g. video, telephonic recording, photos, etc.).

 Timeframes

-Specific timeframes are set at each level to ensure a prompt response to resolution requests.
+Specific timeframes are set at each level to ensure a prompt response to Resolution Requests.
 The entire Resolution process from initiating Level I to completion of Level III can be completed within 90 working days.
 However, the process can take longer than 90 days in some cases due to rewrites, mail delays, or a complicated review.
 It is the responsibility of both the employee assigned to the review and individuals to ensure resolution requests, appeals, and responses occur within established timeframes.

 Resources